Dr Cheryl McQuire

 Background

-She has also worked in a research and applied capacity for the National Offender Management Service, as well as in residential settings for families with complex needs.
+She has worked in a research and applied capacity for the National Offender Management Service, as well as in residential settings for families with complex needs (including mental health and substance misuse issues).

-Cheryl has a BSc in Applied Psychology (Cardiff University; 2008), a MSc in Forensic Psychology (Cardiff Metropolitan University; 2011) and a PhD in Epidemiology (Thesis "Epidemiology of Prenatal Alcohol Use and Fetal Alcohol Spectrum Disorders; Cardiff University, 2018).
+Cheryl completed her BSc in Applied Psychology at Cardiff University (First Class Honours), followed by a MSc in Forensic Psychology (Distinction) and gained her PhD in Epidemiology for the thesis "Epidemiology of Prenatal Alcohol Use and Fetal Alcohol Spectrum Disorders" from Cardiff University.

 In 2017 Cheryl joined the Centre for Public Health back in her home town at the University of Bristol, where she has continued to grow her methodological and subject-matter expertise in the areas of child and maternal health and alcohol-related harm.